ortclib/ortclib-cpp/README.md

 - ortc-lib/                        		contains the project files for building the ORTC Lib framework
 - ortc-lib/ortc/          				contains the ORTC Lib header files
 - ortc-lib/ortc/cpp/    				contains the C++ files
-- ortc-lib/ortc/internal/  				contains the wrapper interface elements
+- ortc-lib/ortc/internal/  				contains the internal interface implementation

 How to Build: